WordPress/WordPress-Coding-Standards/README.md

 ### Visual Studio

 Please see "[Setting up PHP CodeSniffer in Visual Studio Code](https://tommcfarlin.com/php-codesniffer-in-visual-studio-code/)", a tutorial by Tom McFarlin.

+### Eclipse with XAMPP

+Please see "[Setting up WPCS when using Eclipse with XAMPP](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki/How-to-use-WPCS-with-Eclipse-and-XAMPP)" for more details.

 ## Running your code through WPCS automatically using CI tools